Yoolya: Time at the Drysdale River Mission

-After this incident the priests and the six lay pastors each carried guns.
+After this incident, the priests and the six lay pastors each carried guns.

 Time at Beagle Bay Mission

 In 1918, when Yoolya was 19 years old, he was sent away to the Beagle Bay Mission in order to find a wife that would be considered 'suitable' to the government of the day.
 The then Chief Protector of Aborigines was A. O. Neville, who was a supporter of eugenics, who would only permit Yoolya (and people like him) to marry a woman with the 'same complexion' as him; or one with fairer skin.
 While there Yoolya worked as a baker and, on 5 August 1919, married Phillipena Melycan (also known as Sarah), who was also a Nyigina person (as well as likely having Afghan heritage).
 It is not clear whether the couple had a choice in this pairing and it was later suggested by descendants of people living there that they were matched by the authorities.
 After their wedding they wished to return to Drysdale River mission but their application was declined due to the lack of female missionaries there.

-Yoolya and Phillipena would go on the have eight children with between 1920 and 1940 and their eldest daughter, Katie Rodriguez, later became a nun at Sisters of Our Lady Queen of the Apostles at Beagle Bay; this was the first and only order of Aboriginal nuns.
+Yoolya and Phillipena would go on to have eight children with between 1920 and 1940 and their eldest daughter, Katie Rodriguez, later became a nun at Sisters of Our Lady Queen of the Apostles at Beagle Bay; this was the first and only order of Aboriginal nuns.

 In 1923 the couple were briefly allowed to return to the Drysdale River Mission and, while there, Yoolya began working as an evangelist while Phillipena instructed local women.
 They returned to Beagle Bay again in 1924.